Modern British Values

 At Stoke Canon C of E Primary you will find that these values permeate our everyday school life.
 This is how we frame our response to these values:

-The Rule of Law: Children already encounter rules and laws in their lives both in and outside of school.
-We ensure that they understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.
-This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
+In assemblies we have been learning about the rule of law and how rules keep us safe.
+We already encounter rules and laws in their lives both in and outside of school.
+We ensure that everyone understands that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and why we follow them.
+We also consider how rules need changing at times when they are unfair.
+We learn about the lives of people like Rosa Parkes and Emmeline Pankhurst who have challenged laws that have been unfair.
+We talk about appropriate ways to challenge laws and get your voice heard.
+This understanding of the importance of rules will be taught consistently through our curriculum.
 The involvement of our pupils in the creation of the school rules helps them to understand the reasons behind rules and the consequences if rules are broken.
 Through philosophical enquiry in PSHE and citizenship lessons, we give the children opportunity to debate and discuss the reasons for laws so that they can recognise the importance of these for their own protection.

 Tolerance of those of different faiths and beliefs: We have several families from different cultures and faith backgrounds -these we respect and celebrate.
 We offer a culturally rich and diverse curriculum in which all major religions are studied and respected and parents and leaders of different faiths are welcomed to the school to share their beliefs.
 We take the children to visit places of worship for different faiths and we believe that tolerance is gained through knowledge and understanding.
 Through the routines of our daily school life, and through the curriculum, we aim to demonstrate tolerance, and help our children to become citizens with an understanding and tolerance of all faiths and beliefs.